matancharcon/Book-Scrabble/README.md

 - Submit a pull request, explaining the changes you've made.

 Acknowledgments
-OpenAI for providing the GPT-3.5 language model that assisted in developing this project.
+OpenAI for providing the GPT-3.5 language Model that assisted in developing this project.
 Java community for the versatile programming language.
 Scrabble for inspiring the gameplay mechanics.
 Contact